schuderer/mllaunchpad/docs/about.rst

-Here's a by no means ideal, but relatively simple example scenario for an ML Launchpad production deployment of one model in a low to medium load setting:
+Here's a by no means ideal, but relatively simple example scenario for an ML Launchpad production deployment of one model in a low to medium load setting (available as a template `here <https://github.com/schuderer/mllaunchpad-template>`_):

 * Deployment on a single Linux VM instance (for now), with its own user to run as,